flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

          secrets:
            adminOauthClientCredentials:
-             # If enabled is true, helm will mount `flyte-secret-auth`.
+             # If mount is true, helm will mount `flyte-secret-auth`.
-             # If enabled is false, helm will not mount `flyte-secret-auth`.
+             # If mount is false, helm will not mount `flyte-secret-auth`.
              # If create is true, helm will create the `flyte-secret-auth`.
              # If create is false, it's up to the user to create `flyte-secret-auth` as described in
              # https://docs.flyte.org/en/latest/deployment/cluster_config/auth_setup.html#oauth2-authorization-server
-             enabled: true
+             mount: true
              create: true
            # Use the non-encoded version of the random password
              clientSecret: "<your-random-password>"